• Skip to primary navigation

 Paris Chocolate Museum - Drink Like the Aztecs

-You heard me.
-For total choco immersion, what about a visit to the chocolate museum?
 A visit here ends with an optional historical tasting.
-Complete with spices and hot water rather than with milk, discover how the Aztecs drank their spiced drink, known for centuries as an aphrodisiac.
-Just saying.
+Complete with spices and hot water rather than with milk, discover how the Aztecs and Mayans drank their spiced drink, known for centuries as an aphrodisiac - makes me reminisce of Denise Acabo's shop with her signs in the window!

 Shelf full of cocoa jars with top quality chocolate